In this article we cover:

 A typical virtual call-processing system is quick and easy to deploy because it doesn’t require any dedicated equipment.
 Using and configuring the system is another story, though.
 Opt for providers who offer clear instructions on the matters you find important.
 It’s even better if their website offers video instructions and a customer support team is ready to help.
 Also, don’t take a provider’s easy-to-use claims at face value ― many offer trials or demo versions.
 Don’t hesitate to give them a try.

 - Technical support.

 Some private branch exchange providers are limited to using PSTN (Public Switched Telephone Network) ― conventional landlines which offer exceptional reliability and don’t depend on internet connectivity.
 Other virtual phone systems utilize the VoIP protocol, which supports real-time voice conversations over the Internet.
-Naturally, the stability and sound quality of such services is dictated by your bandwidth, but VoIP is cheaper and offers many more functions.
+Naturally, the stability and sound quality of such services is dictated by your bandwidth, but VoIP is cheaper and offers more functionality.
 Sophisticated virtual phone number providers support both protocols, which spares you the trouble of choosing and grants versatility.

 - Mobile support.

 If your staff is constantly on the move, ensure you can reach them on their phones.
 Check for features like mobile applications and call routing to mobile phones.
 Additional mobile functionality like to-do lists, immediate task assignment, and social media integration are also immensely useful.